-If you are looking for a career in public relation, this article is a must.
-This article consists of the job prospects of a public relation specialist.
-His/her average salary, Skills and qualities that are necessary for the job, etc. The whole article is written to give you an overview for pursuing a career in Public Relations.
+If you are looking for a career in public relations, this article is a must.
+This article consists of the job prospects of a public relations specialist.
+His/her average salary, Skills and qualities that are necessary for the job, etc. The whole article is written to give you an overview of pursuing a career in Public Relations.
 The topics that are covered are:

 - Definition of Public Relation

 - Skills required to become a master of Public relations

 - Best Institutes for pursuing Public Relation courses

 Public Relations as a profession requires one to work in such a way that the objectives, policies, products, or services of their client/organization are presented in the right light to their target audience.

 As traditional marketing becomes less effective in today’s market, the importance of public relations continues to grow.
 This growth creates a need for more public relations experts to fill positions.

 Still, the competition is strong, and candidates must set themselves apart to get good positions in the field.
 PR is a planned and sustained effort to establish and maintain goodwill between an “organization” and the “audiences” those who are important to it.